People with a particular religious affiliation

 The Hindu ethical code is exemplified by a saying: “‘Punya’ (virtue or good) is doing good to others; and ‘Papa’ (sin or evil) is harming others.”

 The word “Om” is used in Hindu worship and is composed of three Sanskrit letters, “a”, “u” and “m”, which represent the Trinity of energies: “Brahma” the creator; “Vishnu” the preserver; and “Shiva” the destroyer.
 “Om” is recited before any chant, and Hindus believe it invigorates the body.
-The symbol for “Om” represents the universe.48
+The symbol for “Om” represents the universe.50

-Hindus often fast on the eleventh day of the Hindu calendar month and may also fast for a number days during the year.
+Hindus often fast on the eleventh day of the Hindu calendar month and may also fast for a number of days during the year.

 4.2.4.2 Holy books and scriptures